 Leucojum is an European genus with species commonly known as "snowflakes" and often regarded as the poor relation of Galanthus with species known as "snowdrops".
 Species are regarded as hardy in the south of England, New Zealand, Australia and the southern states of the USA.
 Leucojum is a member of the Amaryllidaceae family.

 The genus Acis was created in 1807 by R.A.
 Salisbury.
 In the 1880 the species in this genus were lumped into Leucojum.
-Dolores Lledo, Aaron Davis, Manuel Crespo, Mark Chase and Michael Fay from RBG Kew in a new paper to be published entitled Phylogenetic analysis of Leucojum and Galanthus (Amaryllidaceae) based on plastid matK and nuclear ribosomal spacer (ITS) DNA sequences and morphology have determined that Galanthus is most closely related to Leucojum and that the species formerly included in Acis should be returned to that genus.
+Dolores Lledo, Aaron Davis, Manuel Crespo, Mark Chase and Michael Fay from RBG Kew in a paper written July 2004 to be published entitled Phylogenetic analysis of Leucojum and Galanthus (Amaryllidaceae) based on plastid matK and nuclear ribosomal spacer (ITS) DNA sequences and morphology have determined that Galanthus is most closely related to Leucojum and that the species formerly included in Acis should be returned to Acis.
 These species are the small species with narrow leaves and unmarked flowers.
 The only species to be retained in Leucojum are the robust, wide-leaved, green-marked Leucojum aestivum and Leucojum vernum.
 This information was provided by John Grimshaw as is the information below describing the difference between the subspecies of Leucojum aestivum.

 The smaller species once known under the name Leucojum can now be found on our Acis page.